-Simply eat the garlic and it should work wonders for pain and inflammation in your body.
+Simply eat the garlic, and it should work wonders for pain and inflammation in your body.

-Aloe vera is great for the skin and it’s great for immunity.
-Aloe vera juice is a great addition to your diet and it will definitely help with pain and inflammation.
+Aloe vera is great for the skin, and it’s great for immunity.
+Aloe vera juice is a great addition to your diet, and it will definitely help with pain and inflammation.

 However, aloe vera gel is great as a pain-reducing gel.
 Simply apply the gel to the painful area and wait.
-Aloe vera has a cooling effect and it helps you to relax.
+Aloe vera has a cooling effect, and it helps you to relax.

 If you want a better effect, you can store your aloe vera gel in the refrigerator.

 Rosemary oil and thyme oil are quite similar when we talk about their effects on pain.
-Essential rosemary oil should be mixed with carrier oil before you apply it to a painful area.
+Essential rosemary oil should be mixed with a carrier oil before you apply it to a painful area.

 This oil is great for reducing pain and inflammation.